Woman tells police Joseph 'pushed me on couch, strangled me' - WHIZ News

 Joseph, 54, was arrested Wednesday on suspicion of strangulation and third-degree domestic assault.
 Joseph denied to police that he assaulted the woman.
 Nebraska placed Joseph on administrative leave.

 Joseph made his initial court appearance on video from the Lancaster County Jail on Thursday.
 He did not enter a plea.
 His bond was set at $20,000 and he was ordered not to have contact with the alleged victim.
 His next court appearance was set for Jan.
-30. A message was left with his attorney, Sean Brennan.
+30. His attorney, Sean Brennan, did not respond to a message seeking comment.

-Police went to a Lincoln residence in the afternoon after a report of a domestic disturbance.
+Police went to a Lincoln residence Wednesday afternoon after a report of a domestic disturbance.

 The woman said she and Joseph were in an argument when Joseph pushed her, causing her to fall onto a couch.
 She said Joseph got on top of her and placed his hands around her throat.